prog4biol/pfb2019/README.md

 #### Assignment Operators

+We use assignment operators to assign values to variables.
+You have been using the `=` assignment opertator.
+Here are others:

 | Operator | Equivalent to          | Example                      | result evaluates to |
 | -------- | ---------------------- | ---------------------------- | ------------------- |